 ‘Corpus’ linguistics is just a fancy way of saying ‘small parts of different texts’.
 Look at the handout, where there are clear instructions to source your own data and carry out your own investigations.

 This task prepares you well for component 1, section A, which is all about analysing texts and explaining what effects the writer(s) have achieved and how they have achieved them.
-Additionally, when you do a language investigation for your coursework with Mrs Smith in your first year, you will be procuring your own data and independently leading your own study!
+Additionally, when you do a language investigation for your coursework with Miss Fletcher in your first year, you will be procuring your own data and independently leading your own study!

 3. Language and Gender: The deficit experiment